 An incubator or accelerator is likely to have many existing industry relationships and will be able to provide coveted “warm introductions” to both industry partners and traditional investors.
 (Incubators and accelerators on seedsprint can even use the platform to find new corporate partners, benefiting their cohorts.)

-There can be a lot of value in warm introductions through an accelerator – but there is someitmes an equity stake involved, so careful assessment is required before joining one of these programs.
+There can be a lot of value in warm introductions through an accelerator – but there is sometimes an equity stake involved, so careful assessment is required before joining one of these programs.

 Trade shows and other events can be a very good place to meet tech scouts face to face.
 The best events will be full of startups and universities innovating in your area.
 Technology scouts often have a very targeted focus, and the more specific the event, the more likely that high quality tech scouts will be present.
 High density events like CES in Las Vegas are also full of potential, but industry representatives may be harder to isolate amid the crowds.

-As with award, cost is a concern, so due dilligence is essential.
+As with competitions, cost is a concern, so due diligence is essential.
 Startups should ask mentors and peers if an event has a good industry presence.
 Be sure to check the event sponsors for a sense of what type of company is likely to attend.

 When a potential partner learns about you through these channels, they will want to do all the research they can to make sure a partnership conversation is worth their time.
 Startups need to keep their online presence up to date, including company websites, seedsprint profile, and LinkedIn profiles.